 Board into the front of any train and use the southside exit at Blackfriars, the main entrance to Tate Modern is then within a 3 minute walk.

-On Monday to Saturday there are two optimum rotes from Euston to St Paul's cathedral;
+On Monday to Saturday there are two optimum rotes from Paddington to St Paul's cathedral;

 (1) Take the eastbound Elizabeth line to Farringdon and connect there for any southbound train to City Thameslink station, board into the front of the train for easy access to the exit on Ludgate Hill.